Centre for Hearing Impaired

 Teachers of the CHI liaise with Australian Hearing and other outside agencies.

 Students with bilateral hearing loss verified by audiologists have direct enrolment into the Centre.
-Applications from students are reviewed and considered by a Sensory Panel in the Department of Education and Child Development (DECD).
+Applications from students are reviewed and considered by a Sensory Panel in the Department for Education.

 Please see the Centre for Hearing Impaired Enrolment page for further information.